Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Jenny in the Garden

-Some of my favorite memories from vacation were the ones where I just sat in the glorious tropical garden with Tim Johnston’s new novel beside me, not reading (even though the book is great), not swimming in the pool, not even sun-bathing.
+Some of my favorite memories from vacation were the ones where I just sat in the glorious tropical garden with Tim Johnston's new novel beside me, not reading, not swimming in the pool, not even sun-bathing.
 Just watching a lizard.
 Back home, I am always either doing something, or thinking about what needs to be done.
 In his article on work, Maarten van Doorn touches on the topic of how useful downtime is.
-On vacay it wasn’t that I put everything down, it was that there was nothing to pick up.
+On vacay it wasn't that I put everything down, it was that there was nothing to pick up.
 And it was bliss.

-As writers, our books benefit from being sent on holiday too.
+As writers, our books benefit from being sent on the same kind of holiday.
 Some of our best ideas come when we are driving, or in the shower, or basically not thinking about the book.
-I’d suggest going one step further—taking some utterly unplugged, not task directed time every single day, then seeing the rewards reaped on the page.
+I'd suggest going one step further—taking some utterly unplugged, not task directed time every single day, then seeing the rewards reaped on the page.

 Get Trapped in a Cave